lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 > *"How does the optimal solution of an inequality constrained trajectory optimization problem change if the problem changes?"*.

 This implementation was initially developed as part of our research on [Learning Mixed Strategies in Trajectory Games](https://arxiv.org/pdf/2205.00291.pdf).
-There, Dito allowed us to efficiently train a neural network pipeline that rapidly generates feasible equilibrium trajectories in multi-player non-cooperative dynamic games.
+There, Dito allowed us to efficiently train a neural network pipeline that rapidly generate feasible equilibrium trajectories in multi-player non-cooperative dynamic games.
 Since this component has proven to be very useful in that context, we have since decided to factor it out into a stand-alone package.

 ## Installation